-The Bioengineering Doctoral Program of the University of Puerto Rico - Mayagüez (UPRM) will train students to become researchers in bioengineering by integrating the skills and competences of engineering, computational sciences, natural sciences, and medicine, while establishing an entrepreneurial culture within the students to focus on product-oriented research for future commercialization.
+The Bioengineering Doctoral Program of the University of Puerto Rico - Mayagüez (UPRM) trains students to become researchers in bioengineering by integrating the skills and competences of engineering, computational sciences, natural sciences, and medicine, while establishing an entrepreneurial culture within the students to focus on product-oriented research for future commercialization.
 Another program objective is to prepare graduates that are aware of the ethical and social responsibilities associated to the solution of technical problems in bioengineering.

-The program will draw on internal areas of emphasis in order to guide students in their curriculum and research and to maintain a flexible structure that will allow the program to adapt itself to technological evolutions.
-The bioengineering program focuses on computational bioengineering and biomedical engineering research, and will consist of a total of forty nine (49) credit-hours for students entering the program with a B.S. degree, and thirty-four (34) credit-hours for students entering the program with an M.S. or M.E. degree.
-Of the forty-nine credit-hours, nine credithours will be in bioengineering core courses, six credit-hours in bioengineering courses, nine credit-hours in courses outside of bioengineering, six credit hours in elective courses, one credit-hour in graduate seminar, and eighteen credit-hours in doctoral dissertation.
-For students entering with an M.S. degree, 34 credit-hours will be required in the following manner: nine credit-hours in core courses, three credithours in bioengineering courses, three credit-hours in courses outside of bioengineering, one credit-hour in graduate seminar, and eighteen credit-hours in doctoral dissertation.
+The program draws on internal areas of emphasis in order to guide students in their curriculum and research and to maintain a flexible structure that will allow the program to adapt itself to technological evolutions.
+The bioengineering program focuses on:

+Bioinformatics/Computing Nano-medicine Neuro-engineering Microfluidics Medical ultrasound Applied biology Assistive technologies Biomaterials research, and consists of a total of forty nine (49) credit-hours for students entering the program with a B.S. degree, and thirty-four (34) credit-hours for students entering the program with an M.S. or M.E. degree.
+Of the forty-nine credit-hours, nine credithours will be in bioengineering core courses, six credit-hours in bioengineering courses, nine credithours in courses outside of bioengineering, six credit hours in elective courses, one credit-hour in graduate seminar, and eighteen credit-hours in doctoral dissertation.
+For students entering with an M.S. degree, 34 credit-hours will be required in the following manner: nine credit-hours in core courses, three credit-hours in bioengineering courses, three credit-hours in courses outside of bioengineering, one credit-hour in graduate seminar, and eighteen credithours in doctoral dissertation.
 Each doctoral student will be required to participate in the graduate seminar each semester and will receive one credit at the conclusion of his dissertation.
-Students will also be required to pass a gualifying exam, prepare a dissertation proposal and complete a dissertation research project that will demonstrate the scope of acquired knowledge and the student's creativity and scientific rigor.
+Students will also be required to pass a qualifying exam, prepare a dissertation proposal and complete a dissertation research project that will demonstrate the scope of acquired knowledge and the student's creativity and scientific rigor.
 The dissertation must be an original contribution to the existing scientific and/or technical body of knowledge in the field of bioengineering.